supertokens/supertokens-ai/README.md

 - how to do optional protection of route on the frontend?
 - I want to log the user out when their subscription is ended.
 Is there any way I can set custom expiry to cookies and sessions for each user based on their subscription?
 The default time will be 7 days but users with less than 7 days remaining on their subscription will have the session & cookies expiry date the same as their subscription end date (works with gpt4).
 - After signup by EmailPassword when I call POST /auth/signinup/code and passing phonenumber I get Please provide exactly one of email or phoneNumber
+- Hi Guys, we have two react apps abc.example.com and xyz.example.com.
+And these are talking to a single server express app iou.example.com.
+Our issue is when we login into abc.example.com it automatically changes the cookie value for xyz, and shows it also as logged in.
+We have also tried adding sessionScope value to an exact domain, but the session is still being shared.
+Is there any way we can restrict this sharing? -> this eventually starts suggesting to use `cookieName` config in session.init, which does not exist

 # Improvements idea:
 - Instead of adding context, fine tune a new model.